kusubooru/tagaa/README.md

-# local-tagger
+# Tagaa - (タガー)
 User interface for the 'Bulk Add CSV' extension of Shimmie2.

-local-tagger will launch a web interface in a new browser window, which allows to add tags, source and rating on each image that is contained in the current directory (or the one specified by the -dir option).
+Tagaa will launch a web interface in a new browser window, which allows to add tags, source and rating on each image that is contained in the current directory (or the one specified by the -dir option).
 Subfolders are ignored.
 Supported types: "gif", "jpeg", "jpg", "png", "swf"